Asset correlation estimation for inhomogeneous exposure pools: Appendix

 Not all observations reported in the literature give such a clear picture as the observations described so far, where the asset correlation measured in a pool of exposures is smaller than the asset correlation measured in every part of that pool.
-But for being consistent with the findings of this study such a clear picture is not necessary, in particular if the asset correlation estimates vary strongly between the different partial exposure pools. \cite{Dietsch_et_al_2004} for instance report asset correlation estimates for German SMEs, where it is visible that overall asset correlation estimates tend to be lower than estimates calculated for one PD bucket alone, but there are some outliers. \cite{Duellmann_et_al_2013} provide a comprehensive overview of asset correlation studies some of which give further evidence of the inhomogeneity effects described in this paper.
+But for being consistent with the findings of this study such a clear picture is not necessary, in particular if the asset correlation estimates vary strongly across the different sub-pools. \cite{Dietsch_et_al_2004} for instance report asset correlation estimates for German SMEs, where it is visible that overall asset correlation estimates tend to be lower than estimates calculated for one PD bucket alone, but there are some outliers. \cite{Duellmann_et_al_2013} provide a comprehensive overview of asset correlation studies some of which give further evidence of the inhomogeneity effect described in this paper.